 - Working with unstable or volatile persons (e.g., social services or criminal justice system employees).

 - Working in premises where alcohol is served (e.g., food and beverage staff).

-- Working alone, in small numbers (e.g., store clerks, real estate agents), or in isolated or low traffic areas (e.g., an isolated reception area, washrooms, storage areas, utility rooms).
+- Working alone, in small numbers (e.g., store clerks, real estate agents), or isolated or low-traffic areas (e.g., an isolated reception area, washrooms, storage areas, utility rooms).

 - Having a mobile workplace (e.g., taxicab, salesperson, public transit).

 - Working during periods of intense organizational change (e.g., strikes, downsizing).

 The risk of violence may be greater at certain times of the day, night or year.
 For example: